WL-Biol185-ShinyProjects/world-happiness-index/README.md

 Opening Page: Map (use sapply)

-Tab 1: Entire data set
+Tab 1: Entire data set; basically a beautified chart --> make interactive so people can search for a country, select highest/lowest; find particular year,...etc.

 Tab 2: Bar graph of happiness rating (life ladder) as a function of country.
 Life ladder scores on y-axis and country names on x-axis.
 Drop down for each year --> shows happiest/least happy countries in each year.